 Cost: 280 E£ per person with Boomerang and Bob Marley Peace Hotel.

-Nile River cruises are a popular choice amongst tourists.
+Nile River cruises are a popular choice among tourists.
 Most cruises are three or four days.
 They originate in Luxor and sail south to Aswan with stops along the way.
 Common sites on these tours are Esna, Edfu, and Kom Ombo.
 Tours are very expensive when booking ahead.
 It is possible for discounted rates when booking a cruise in Luxor.

 Where to Stay